jharrisHalcyon/Halcyon_API/README.md

-# Halcyon API Toolkit
+# Halcyon API PowerShell Toolkit

 PowerShell scripts for interacting with the [Halcyon](https://halcyon.ai) public API.
-Built and maintained by the Halcyon Solutions Architecture team.
+Built and maintained by the Halcyon Solutions Engineering team.

 > **Audience:** Security engineers, SOC teams, and IT administrators who want to automate Halcyon workflows via the API rather than the console.